karen2S/LPR-project/README.md

 - **License Plate Character Recognition** will be done with YOLOv5, YOLOv7 and YOLOv8 (Accuracy = 36.2% from Vehicle user testing -> 10epoch_car.pt)<br>

 We have run in total of 22 models
-Evaluation can be seen at lpr report.xlsx
+Image can be loaded to google drive and downloaded locally Evaluation can be seen at lpr report.xlsx

+List of model created can be seen at Deep Learning LPR Model Folder and can be run in the Final Product Session at Deep_Learning_Project_LPR.ipynb

+Note  : Yolov7 need some adjustment in ../utils/general & datasets,so you can copy related txt